Gerardbulky/ecommerce/README.md

 - This is a Ecommerce website built entirely using HTML, CSS, Jquery, Python and Javascrpit.
 - Framework such as Bootstrap and Django are used.
 - Database such as MongoDB and a cloud web server such as AWS.
-- It is hosted on Heroku. [https://boss-ecommerce.herokuapp.com/](https://boss-ecommerce.herokuapp.com/) .
+- It is hosted on Heroku. [https://boss-ecommerce.herokuapp.com/](https://boss-ecommerce.herokuapp.com/).
+- Link to the published site on [GitHub](https://gerardambe.github.io/ecommerce/)

 ### The landing page is divided into The Navigation section, The Body and The Footer.